annyhe/chat-app/READme.md

 TODO
 - Extend to make it more slack-like.
 Ie. @inspiration to get inspirational message, or @imageCat to get image of a cat from unsplash
-- convert jQuery on the front to React
 - UI can be better, ie. make it more obvious who is talking.
 Anyone other than the current person should be in a separate column
-- no react
+- @quote needs to return parameterized quote, not only random quote, which seems to remain identical from one request to the next
-- no tests
+- add API, UI tests

 ### Learned